How well does your core business end-to-end process design (i.e. business model) deliver your vision?

 This is the basic description of your end-to-end process.
 In sales we call this the sales pipeline.
-However, this is more than a set of sales pipeline metrics; it is a description of your business model itself.
+However, this is more than a set of sales pipeline metrics you use to lead; it is a description of your business model itself.
 Now, if we also track the defects that occur at each stage of the process, we can calculate the capability of our business model, or how good we are at getting and pleasing customers.
-Let’s examine each one to see how this information supports our strategy.
+Let’s examine each one to see how this information supports your strategy.

 Once you have begun to understand your marketing system, its effectiveness, and how it interacts with the other parts of the system, you are starting to understand how your strategy will work or not work.
 Areas of concern should be noted on an action items list.

-Next, think about how do you handle leads.
+Next, think about how do you generate leads?
+How are leads handled?
 Are leads qualified and developed into clear opportunities?
 Are you producing cash fast enough?
 What is your conversion rate from inquiry to lead to quote to order?
 Have you compared this to other companies, competitors or industries?
 If not, then how do you know if your strategy is any good?

 Many companies focus 99% of their effort on the order to remittance process.
 You will probably find most of your lean and six sigma improvement efforts here too.
 Why?
 Because it is the most obvious place to find waste, see waste, and the easiest to remove waste.